Tropical Storm Zeta’s remnants could drench the DMV on Thursday

 Moreover, the lack of recent rainfall means the ground can handle more water.
 That said, ponding of water is still likely in urban areas during heavier bursts of rain.

-While we don’t expect any thunderstorms or severe weather, shallow convective clouds embedded in the overall rain shield will deliver a quick quarter to half inch of rainfall at times and these could cause an isolated flash flooding concern.
+While we don’t expect any thunderstorms or severe weather, shallow convective clouds embedded in the overall rain shield will deliver a quick quarter to half inch of rainfall at times, and these could cause an isolated flash flooding concern.

 The most unstable portion of the air mass is expected to remain to our south, across southern Virginia and North Carolina.
 There, an isolated tornado or damaging wind gusts cannot be ruled out, given the residual spin in Zeta’s core.

-Friday: cooler and blustery
+Friday: Cooler and blustery

 Rains will continue through midnight Thursday, then taper through the early morning Friday as the coastal system rapidly moves off to the northeast.